What do you do when it’s too cold to go and play in the snow outside? You bring a little inside!

 Have fun creating!

 And start they did.
 One painted stripes, the other opted for a more random design.

-They used up every single drop of paint when they were done and we were left with some snow masterpieces.
+My girls used up every single drop of paint by the time they were done and we were left with some snow masterpieces.

 Unfortunately, these masterpieces don’t last very long.
 It’s a good thing I was taking pictures!

 You may also enjoy one of these fun winter activities: